Protecting your Digital ID

 How we protect your information

-The Australian Government is serious about your safety and privacy.
 When using government online services, your personal information won’t be shared without your permission – putting you in control.

 myID uses encryption and cryptographic technology as well as the security features in your device, such as fingerprint, face or password.
 This protects your ID and helps stop other people accessing your information.